lmcai/ZOO_BOT_Comparative_genomics/Lab1_Building_phylogeny/README.md

-# Building phylogeny using Maximum Likelihood in IQ-TREE
+# Building phylogeny using Maximum Likelihood Methods in IQ-TREE

 ## 1. Overview